jmyers7/book/chapters/10-info-theory.md

 Do problems 1 and 2 on the worksheet.
 ```

-Now comes a second type of entropy; a third one will appear in {numref}`cond-entropy-mutual-info-sec`.
+Now comes a second type of entropy:

 ```{prf:definition}
 :label: cross-entropy-def